What is Strong Customer Authentication (SCA) under PSD2?

 PSD2 abides by a different set of regulations, with transactions under 30 passing without the SCA's MFA requirement, but beyond that, the rules dictate there will be a mandatory request for another form of verification.

 The likelihood of a second factor being needed is based on the fraud rate of the acquiring bank and the issuer.
 The less fraud a bank experiences, the more you can spend before a second factor is required.
 Crucially, the merchant no longer has a say in whether they require MFA from their users or not.
 Moreover, every fifth transaction below that £30 threshold will be challenged, as well as when the combined value of transactions exceed £100.

 How to secure payments under SCA

-An updated version of 3DS, dubbed 3D Secure 2 (3DS 2), is set to roll out this year to coincide for the SCA coming into force.
-The newer standard aims to reduce some of the added frictions that MFA could bring without compromising on necessary security.
+An updated version of 3DS, dubbed 3D Secure 2 (3DS 2), arrived in 2019.
+This newer standard aims to reduce some of the added frictions that MFA could bring without compromising on necessary security.

 3DS 2 functions by allowing more information to be sent from a provider to the customer's bank.
 This may include details specific to the payment, like the shipping address, as well as drawing on contextual information like device data, transaction history, server information, and even the time zone.
 All these details feed into a risk assessment run by the customer's bank as part to determine whether additional authentication checks are needed.

 By default, any payment process that already uses MFA will be compliant under the SCA directive, like the swathe of digital banks that require biometric verification, or services like Apple Pay.

 There are a host of exemptions to the SCA directive, however.
 For services that rely on recurring payments or subscriptions, MFA will only be needed on the first customer-initiated payment.